tidas/tidas-docs/developer-guide-faq.md

 You can, but this could be slow for your users.
 [Contact us](mailto:hello@passwordlessapps.com) if you want to run a dedicated Tidas server on your own infrastructure.

-#### User x gets a new phone, replacing their old one. how do we get them into our system?
+#### User x gets a new phone, replacing their old one.
+How do we get them into our system?

 Make sure you capture additional PII during user enrollment (email, phone, etc), so that you can authenticate them out of band in case they lose their device.